KenKundert/assimilate/doc/monitoring.rst

     The default is ``'magenta``.

 *overdue_color*:
-    The text color to use for repositories that are currently locked.
+    The text color to use for repositories that are overdue.
     The default is ``'red``.

 *current_color*:
-    The text color to use for repositories that are currently locked.
+    The text color to use for repositories that are current.
     The default is ``'green``.